This job is sometimes referred to by alternative titles

 - the number and range of jobs available in health care and criminal justice services has increased significantly

 - the number of referrals to psychologists is rising

 - employers in some rural locations are having difficulty recruiting

-- global demand for clinical and educational psychologists is high.
+- global demand for clinical psychologists is high.

 Types of employers varied

 Psychologists can work for a range of employers, including:

 - government departments such as Department of Corrections, Ministry of Education, Child, Youth and Family, ACC and Defence Force